lachlanstephen/fract-ol_42/README.md

 The purpose of fract-ol was about creating graphically beautiful fractals.
 It delved into the notion of complex numbers, optimisation in graphics, and event handling.

+> [!NOTE]
+> Currently, the project only works on MacOS, as I only imported the Mac versions of miniLibX

 <h3>Running the program</h3>

 Depending on what operating system your computer is running on, you may find you have issues.
 I include two versions of miniLibX to try and use.